google-deepmind/mujoco/doc/overview.rst

 Joint coordinates
 ~~~~~~~~~~~~~~~~~

-One of the key distinctions between MuJoCo and gaming engines (such as ODE, Bullet, Havoc, PhysX) is that MuJoCo
+One of the key distinctions between MuJoCo and gaming engines is that MuJoCo operates in generalized or joint
-operates in generalized or joint coordinates, while gaming engines operate in Cartesian coordinates, although Bullet now
+coordinates, while most gaming engines operate in Cartesian coordinates.
+The differences between these two approaches
-supports generalized coordinates.
-The differences between these two approaches can be summarized as follows:
+can be summarized as follows:

 Joint coordinates:

 -  Best suited for elaborate kinematic structures such as robots;
--  Joints add degrees of freedom among bodies that would be welded together by default;
+-  Joints **add** degrees of freedom among bodies that would be welded together by default;
 -  Joint constraints are implicit in the representation and cannot be violated;
 -  The positions and orientations of the simulated bodies are obtained from the generalized coordinates via forward
    kinematics, and cannot be manipulated directly (except for root bodies).